 Settlement-related cash in transit represents cash received from individuals before its deposit on the servicing related party bank's account.
-Depending on the operating cycle settlement-related cash in transit can be either in self-service terminals before collection (2020 and 2019: GEL 23,701 and GEL 13,598 respectively) or at servicing related party bank before they are counted and deposited on the account (2020 and 2019: GEL 12,993 and GEL 10,863 respectively).
+Depending on the operating cycle settlement-related cash in transit can be either in self-service terminals before collection (2021 and 2020: GEL 27,470 and GEL 23,701 respectively) or at servicing related party bank before they are counted and deposited on the account (2021 and 2020: GEL 17,678 and GEL 10,441 respectively).

 According to the requirements of the law of Georgia on Payment Systems and Payment Services, on 11 April 2018 the Company made new bank account with nominal ownership, which means that it is separated from own funds and it can not be used to secure the Company's obligations.
-Due to this law, the Company made an ofsset Settlement-related cash on a related party bank account against relevant Accounts payable (Note 10) as at 31 December 2020.
+Due to this law, the Company made an ofsset Settlement-related cash on a related party bank account against relevant Accounts payable (Note 11) as at 31 December 2021.

-Cash on bank accounts includes on demand Deposit with balance of 300 GEL as of 31-12-2020, which earns interest at floating rates based on daily bank deposit rates.
 The Company management does not expect any losses from non-performance by the bank holding cash and cash equivalents, and there are no material differences between their book and fair values.

-9. Charter Capital
+11. Charter Capital

-As at 31 December 2020 and 31 December 2019 the Company had fully contributed charter capital of GEL 15,244.
-In 2020 and 2019, no dividends were declared or distributed.
+As at 31 December 2021 and 31 December 2020 the Company had fully contributed charter capital of GEL 15,244.
+In 2021 and 2020, no dividends were declared or distributed.
 The Company does not have a formal capital management policy.

-10. Accounts payable
+12. Accounts payable

-Accounts payable as at 31 December 2020 and December 2019 comprise of following:
+Accounts payable as at 31 December 2021 and December 2020 comprise of following: